Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 Figure 3:
 ![[Active Posters See Social Media as Good.png]]

-In 19 countries surveyed, **those who post about political issues on social media say that democracy has been good in their countries**.
+In 19 countries surveyed, **those who post about political issues on social media say that democracy has been good** in their countries.
 The biggest gap is in Israel where 72% who rarely or never post agree, whereas 93% who do post sometimes or often say the same.
 The smallest gap is in Japan where 64% of rarely-or-never-post users agree and 71% who do post say the same.

 #### Potential positives
 ##### Social Media informs citizens about current events